ZXT-Tech/blackbird/README.md

 1. The strategy is always market-neutral: the Bitcoin market's moves (up or down) don't impact the strategy returns.
 This removes a huge risk from the strategy.
 The Bitcoin market could suddenly lose half its value that this won't make any difference in the strategy returns.

-2. The strategy doesn't need to transfer funds (USD or BTC) between Bitcoin exchanges.
+2. The strategy doesn't need to transfer funds (USD or LTC) between Bitcoin exchanges.
 The buy/sell and sell/buy trading activities are done in parallel on two different exchanges, independently.
 Advantage: no need to deal with transfer latency issues.

 More details about _short selling_ and _market neutrality_ can be found on <a href="https://github.com/butor/blackbird/issues/100" target="_blank">issue #100</a>.